TCF Canada Writing Test: Expression Écrite Tasks Explained

 How can I improve my TCF Canada writing score?

-Focus on task completion (answering every part of the prompt), register accuracy (formal vs. informal), varied vocabulary, and clear paragraph organization.
-Writing practice with AI feedback at /tcf-canada/writing-practice lets you receive task-by-task analysis based on official TCF scoring criteria.
+Focus on task completion (answering every prompt bullet), register accuracy, varied vocabulary, and clear paragraph organization.
+These are four of the five criteria examiners score.
+Writing practice with AI feedback at /tcf-canada/writing-practice gives task-by-task analysis based on the official TCF scoring criteria.

 Next step